-Junior Seminar
+PSY 397 Junior Seminar

 The Junior Seminar provides students with a forum for exploring individual interests in psychology culminating with an in-depth, comprehensive literature review.
 In the process students will learn to engage in a thorough analysis and critique of theory, methodology, and results of psychological research.
 The seminar also provides structured exercises designed to help students explore options for graduate study and to be prepared to make applications to graduate programs.
 This course is intended for departmental majors and is a prerequisite for PSY 497-498.
+This course is typically offered in the fall semester.